-The Doctor of Ministry (DMin) in Family Therapy I is an advanced professional degree for community organizations and church-related vocations.
-This program infuses academics and practice to prepare students for family therapy and counseling ministry.
+The Doctor of Ministry (DMin) in Family Therapy II is an advanced professional degree for community organizations and church-related vocations.
+This degree has three concentrations designed to prepare participants to counsel with couples, families, and individuals.
+Being a capstone program, it infuses academics and practice to prepare students for family therapy and counseling ministry.

 Students who are deficient in content courses, as identified through the Academic Plan, may be required to take leveling courses in addition to the required course work for this program.

 Upon completion of the Doctor of Ministry in Family Therapy I Program, the graduate will be able to:

 - Apply knowledge and skills in therapy which can be applied in church settings or other professional settings;